arraydude/copperFramework/README.md

 copperFramework README
 ======================

-An easy to use Framework oriented to facebook APPS.
+An easy to use Framework oriented to facebook APPS with the great MVC pattern.

 Contributing